Demarsch/twitter-sent-asys-bot/README.md

 ## Notes

 Keep in mind that Twitter will most likely not return mentions that are done by users who is likely not human e.g. if a user post something via Twitter API, do repetitive tweets or just a new user with next to no tweets of follows

+P.S.
+The bot was developed and tested under [@ChaplyginAndrei](https://twitter.com/ChaplyginAndrei) account, follow this link to see more examples